Black Lives of UU is pleased to announce a new initiative: #BLUUSupports!

 Uzazi Village, Kansas City, MO

-Out of that gathering we learned more about the need to focus on Black and Brown Pre/Post Natal Wellness.
 The recent national attention via multiple reports highlighting the dangerous state of the health and wellness of Black Mothers and children is something the Black and Brown Kansas City organizing community has long been working on.
-This month we urge direct donation support of Uzazi Village a nonprofit organization dedicated to improving health inequities in the KC community, with models of care that can be community supported and sustained and replicated throughout the country.
+Direct donations to support Uzazi Village a nonprofit organization dedicated to improving health inequities in the KC community, with models of care that can be community supported and sustained and replicated throughout the country.

 JUNE 2018 #BLUUSupports Designee: